artyom-mameev/fast-study-notes/README.md

 ### Basics

 The main working area is located in the right text box.
-It is supposed that the user will copy the text there and then work with it directly, selecting the fragments to be added to the document and selecting the type of element with the context menu.
-It is also possible to set via checkboxes that the selected fragment should always start with a capital letter, and/or that it should always end with a period (if no other punctuation marks are present).
+It is supposed to copy the text here and then work with it directly, selecting the fragments to be added to the document and the type of element using the context menu.
+There are also checkboxes that allows to set if the selected fragment should always start with a capital letter, and/or if it should always end with a period (if no other punctuation marks are present).
 When an element is added via the context menu, a preview of the document is shown on the left side of the window.

 ### Standard processing of the added text